MEDICARE Part A OR MEDICARE Part B?

 HOW DO I SWITCH FROM MEDICARE Part A TO MEDICARE Part B?

 If you are receiving home health services under Medicare Part A (often referred to as a “Home Health Episode”) and no longer need the skilled services of a nurse, but are ready for more intensive or ongoing therapy you should request a discharge from your home health agency from your Medicare Part A benefits.
-Many home health agencies are not providers for Medicare Part B benefits, so you would either have to go to an outpatient center/private practice or find a mobile therapy company that comes to you.
+Many home health agencies are not providers for Medicare Part B benefits, so you would either have to go to your local outpatient center, a private practice or find a mobile therapy company that comes to you.
+Cobalt Therapy is a mobile company that comes to you (Medicare Part B benefits) and we work with other rehab companies as well as mobile providers (all Medicare Part B benefits) that offer physical and occupational therapy services.
+Therefore, if you are in need of more intensive therapy without the nursing visits we can get you covered for your rehab needs.

 NEVER PAY MORE THAN YOUR 20% CO-PAY UNDER ORIGINAL MEDICARE Part B